tramitit/guides/en/france/preschool_registration.md

 ---
-title: "Preschool registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "How to register your child for Preschool in France"
-description: "This is a detailed guide on how to enroll your child in a Preschool in France"
+- France
+date: '2024-06-07'
+description: Prepare your child for primary school by enrolling them in maternelle, France's preschool system.
+Find out the process, required documents, providers, and more.
 draft: false
+meta_title: 'Enrolling in Preschool in France: A Comprehensive Guide'
+title: 'Enrolling in Preschool in France: A Comprehensive Guide'
-translationKey: "france-preschool_registration"
+translationKey: france-preschool_registration
 ---

 ## Description
 ### What is it?